Where did all the real mephedrone go?

 "I was reading all the thread and didn’t find a word about Crystallus," a Dnstars user called Cartel wrote.
 "Maybe you remember that in 2006-2009, this powder was sold in every open net source.
 It was real fire and it was…MCAT with bk-MDMA (methylone) mix."

 "Yes, gives more euphoria and lasts longer," Cartel continued, "dose was less (as far as I remember) but comedowns were much worse than from pure 4-MMC (mephedrone).
 At that time there were no tests to check the substance to know exactly what you were taking, but at the shop’s menu it was explained.
 It was in the form of very small sparkling crystals."

-Cartel's memory is likely out a year or so, and Crystallus didn't appear until 2007/2008; however it can't be verified.
+Cartel's memory is likely off by a year or so, as Crystallus didn't appear until 2007/2008; however it can't be verified.
 The makers of these legal highs are impossible to track down now, probably dead from their own poisonous concoctions or on an island testing out the latest unclassified research chemicals.